 Rewarm the meatballs in a non-stick saucepan over medium heat until warm in the center.

-You can also freeze leftover meatballs in a sealed box, they store for up to 1 month.
+You can also freeze leftover meatballs in a sealed box or freezer bags.
+They can be stored for up to 1 month.
 Thaw the meatballs in the fridge the day before.

 Below are some options to adapt this recipe if you have allergies to its ingredients.